Basic Necessities to Start a Career Online

 There is truth in what Dr. Nicholas Zyrowski said: “We can build the dream life but at if we are courting a heart attack that is going to put us in the grave at a young age, then none of that matters.”

 What you can do is treat yourself with a pair of computer glasses.
-That way, you protect both your eyes and your dreams of a good life.
+If wearing glasses isn’t your thing, you can also poke around with your laptop settings and turn on the blue light filter on your device.

 Whether working part time or full time, consistent communication is essential.
 To make things convenient, you can invest on a good phone where you can install the messaging apps you typically use to communicate with your clients.
 A basic smartphone may already suffice.